Marina Hadjisoteriou is a Partner and the Head of the Litigation Department in Limassol.

-Marina has consistently been recommended in the latest editions of the Legal 500 EMEA Directory as a specialist in her field and as one of the ‘Next generation lawyers’.
-She ‘crafts a legal case like a spider crafts his web’ (Legal 500 EMEA Directory 2018) and she ‘comprehends complex matters quickly and explains things well to clients’ (Legal 500 EMEA Directory 2017).
+She ‘handles complex disputes across multiple jurisdictions well’ (The Legal 500 EMEA 2019), ‘crafts a legal case like a spider crafts his web’ (The Legal 500 EMEA 2018) and ‘comprehends complex matters quickly and explains things well to clients’ (The Legal 500 EMEA 2017).

 Marina is also a member of the Cypriot charitable organisation Sophia Foundation for Children.
 She visited the projects of the Foundation in Kenya in February 2017 along with four other volunteers.
 The volunteers did voluntary work with the guidance of the people in charge.
 They then ascended Mount Kenya, the highest mountain in Kenya and the second highest mountain in Africa.
 The whole mission had the scope to create awareness and to promote the work of the Foundation in its struggle to support children in need, both in Cyprus and in Kenya, as well as the concept of volunteering in general.

 She is also one of the legal advisors of the Foundation on a pro-bono basis.